 He reached her side.
-She was screaming and thrashing in the tangled sheets.
+She was still screaming and thrashing in the tangled sheets.
 There were no coherent words, just the terrified cry of someone in the grip of a fearful nightmare.

 “What have I done,” Stephan moaned, stroking her hair.

 For a moment longer, except for her sobs, they were silent.
 “I should never have started this experiment.
 I should never have suggested this.
-This is the worse nightmare you have had, isn’t it?
+This is the worst nightmare you have had, isn’t it?

 She nodded her head.
 He released her, letting her settle back onto the bed.
 “What happened?” he asked.

 “Hush now,” Stephan said, holding her hand.
 He turned to a candle standing on a bed side table.
 He waved his hand, a finger drawing a rune in the air.
 A shape long learned by sorcerers to summon elementals.
-A flame elemental sprang into being at his summons and its flame spread to the candle before it disappeared in to the ether once more.
+A flame elemental sprang into being at his summons and its flame spread to the candle before it disappeared into the ether once more.
 Its task fulfilled.